 There is hope.
-By closing ivory markets around the world, reducing demand for ivory, and improving law enforcement against poachers and traffickers, elephants’ chances for survival will dramatically improve.
+By ending the ivory crisis, promoting human-elephant coexistence, and protecting elephant landscapes, African elephants’ chances for survival will dramatically improve.

-To battle this surge in ivory poaching, the Elephant Crisis Fund is identifying and supporting the most effective projects and partners in Africa, and in ivory consuming nations, to end the ivory crisis.
-The ECF exists to fuel their efforts, encourage collaboration, and deliver rapid impact on the ground – even within 24 hours of a poaching crisis
+To achieve this, the Elephant Crisis Fund (ECF) identifies and supports the most effective projects and partners in Africa, and in ivory consuming nations, to end the ivory crisis and secure a future for elephants.
+The ECF exists to fuel their efforts, encourage collaboration, and deliver rapid impact on the ground.

-The Elephant Crisis Fund supports the best efforts from the most trusted organizations working to save elephants.
+The ECF supports the best efforts from the most trusted organizations working to save elephants.
 The ECF funds the best ideas.
 It provides equal access to funding for both large and small, international or grassroots organizations, based on the merit of their projects to deliver impact for elephants and to stop wildlife crime.

-To date, the Elephant Crisis Fund has supported 163 projects by 53 partners in 31 countries across Africa and around the world.
+To date, the ECF has supported 405 projects by 103 partners in 44 countries across Africa and around the world.

-From funding investigations into the illegal ivory trade markets of East Asia to assisting with aerial operations and intelligence networks in the frontline battles for elephants, the ECF has deployed more than $12 million in just four years.
-With poaching, trafficking, and demand for ivory still at crisis levels, the ECF will not stop raising financial support and deploying every dollar until this crisis is ended, and elephant populations are on the road to recovery.
+From funding investigations into the illegal ivory trade markets of East Asia, to assisting with aerial operations and intelligence networks in protected areas, to trialling novel human-elephant conflict mitigation measures, the ECF has committed $31.3 million since inception, of which $30.3 million has been paid out.
+With the ivory crisis ongoing, rising human-elephant conflict, and loss of habitat, the ECF will not stop raising financial support and deploying every dollar until this crisis is ended, and elephant populations are on the road to recovery.